 On

-the 15th of October 1980 the ASLA granted Air Timaru a licence for non-scheduled
+the 15th of October 1980 the Air Services Licensing Authority granted Air Timaru a licence for non-scheduled

-services between Timaru and Wellington and Timaru and Invercargill and charter
+services between Timaru and Wellington and between Timaru and Invercargill. and charter

-non-scheduled service between Timaru and Dunedin and a taxi service from Timaru
+non-scheduled service between Timaru and Dunedin and an air taxi service from Timaru

 were necessary or desirable and these licences were not issued.